 You may also apply for an EIN by faxing or mailing Form SS-4 to the IRS.
-If you haven't received your EIN by the due date of Form 945, write "Applied For" and the date you applied in this entry space.
+If you haven't received your EIN by the due date of Form 945, file a paper return and write "Applied For" and the date you applied in this entry space.